-Felicia Latoya Brown is past-president of the Career and Technical Association of New Jersey.
-She has been working as a CTE theatre educator for three years and was award the NJ New CTE Teacher of the Year before being nominated for presidency.
+Felicia Latoya Brown is co-lead of the arts, media, and entertainment area of interest for the Engineering and Education Technology Division of the Association for Career and Technical Education (ACTE).
+She is the past president of the Career and Technical Association of New Jersey and has been working as a CTE theatre educator for over five years.
+She was awarded the NJ New CTE Teacher of the Year in 2021 before being nominated for the presidency that year.
 She has a drive to see arts, media, and entertainment-related CTE programs get the recognition and support that is needed for all students involved to succeed.

 She has a passion for reading and learning, especially about cultures.
 She taught short theatre programs in Kenya, Brazil, and Costa Rica.
 The latter of which included drama therapy with former child prostitutes.
 Her international performances have included singing in Egypt and Slovakia.
 She visited and lived in Slovakia, which allowed for her to be the language editor for the first Slovak civil law book to be translated into English.
 Her research in Slovak theatre has made her one of the few Americans to be repeatedly invited to the Slovak Theatre Nova Drama Festival.